taoqeer/smart-expense-tracker/README.md

 # Smart Expense Tracker

 This is an expense tracker app that allows you to track your expenses and income.
-Its backend is built using Flask and the frontend is built using Angular.
+Its backend is built using Flask and the frontend will be built using Angular.

 ## Table of Contents